harrisonjansma/Portfolio/README.md

   <p align="center">
 <a href="https://www.linkedin.com/in/harrisonjansma/"><img src="images/Linkedin.PNG"></a></p>

-  <p> Since I am twenty-three years old and entering into a masters program, I have had little industry experience in data science.
-Lack of access to development enviornment has been a major road block in learning data science.
-However, I think I have found a way around this.</p>
+  <p> Since I am twenty-three years old, and entering into a masters program, I have had little industry experience.
+Lack of access to development environment has been a major road block in learning data science.
+However, I think I have found a solution to this issue that is unique to the tech industry.</p>

   <p>Thanks largely to the availability of cheap computational resources, I have found that it is possible for an individual to create their own production systems.
-In the last two months I have deployed several servers on DigitalOcean to host my website, build machine learning enviornments, and house MySQL databases.
-All of these are all  practical applications relevant to the real world day to day of a data scientist or ML Engineer.</p>
+In the last few months I have deployed servers on DigitalOcean to host my website, build machine learning environments, and house MySQL databases.
+All of these are all  practical applications relevant to the real world day to day of a data scientist or machine learning engineer.</p>

 # My Work